crosspointapp/SmartThings/README.md

 7. Click on the App Settings button at the top right.
 8. Click the OAuth menu and enable OAuth.
 9. Add this URL into the Redirect URI (https://prod.ruleiot.com/verify/smartthings) and click the update button.
 10. After you click update you should see the Client ID and Client Secret.
-These numbers will be added to connect to the CrossPoint app.
-Please save them and open CrossPoint.
+These numbers will be needed to connect to the CrossPoint app.
+Please save them and open CrossPoint on iOS.

 Connecting SmartThings to CrossPoint